OscarF95/MagicGrid/README.md

 # MagicGrid App
-iOS app made from a tutorial on Brian Voong’s YouTube channel.
+iOS app made from a tutorial on Brian Voong’s YouTube channel (https://youtu.be/Wi713xoTVsU).